Starting a business or entrepreneurship, as they call it, it is in one word… scary.

 JOB: The reality with a job and this is a big downer, you basically will work 30 to 50 years and then you’ll retire.
 Most people will go into an employer, they’ll work 30 to 50 years, they’ll retire, and then they sit there doing nothing and grow old.
 Their life has passed them by, and they didn’t get to spend enough time with their family, and that’s kind of just how it goes.

 OWN BUSINESS: Compare that to owning your own business where you can really shorten things.
 Instead of 30 to 50 years, it might be 5-10 years.
-You can really shorten that length because if you grow a business to a point where you can sell it or you grow a business to where your monthly revenue is more than what you would have made at an employer, you’re in good shape.
+You can really shorten that if you sell a business for a decent profit after growing it to a certain point or you grow a business to where your monthly revenue is more than what you would have made at an employer, you’re in good shape.

 I was making $100,000.00 a year, and now I make over $200,000.00 working for myself.
 There’s a big difference there.
 You can shorten that trail to retirement if you work for yourself.
 Then again, you can also go more slowly on that path if you fail, and you lose your business.
 It’s kind of a risk that you have to take if you want to be self-employed.